baditaflorin/openai_hackathon/README.md

 - If your audio file exceeds OpenAI Whisper's 25MB upload limit, it will be automatically split into smaller segments and transcribed sequentially, then combined into a single transcript.
 - On the episode detail page, you'll see 5 suggested titles—choose one as your favorite and save it for later use.
 - Each record’s detail page now shows a **short description** and a **long description** generated from the transcript, along with any referenced **people** and **locations** automatically extracted.
+- You can record your screen, your webcam, or both directly in the web UI; once you finish recording, it’s automatically uploaded and processed.
 - You can also delete old records (and their audio files) directly from the home page using the "Delete" button next to each processed file.

 ### Scheduler